Great Barrier Reef

 Scuba diving and snorkeling the Great Barrier

-Reef in Australia topped the list when early 2004 a survey was held
+Reef in Australia topped the list when a survey was held in the U.K.

 The Great Barrier Reef

 is the largest living coral system in the world, stretching over 2000km.

 along Queensland's coast from Bundaberg through Cairns to the top of Cape

 York, it contains 2900 reefs, 600 islands and 300 coral cayes.
 This amazing

 place is home to 1500 species of fish, 360 species of hard coral, 30%